Laughing Gas - solo

 Images by Katie Edwards

-When I arrived at the hospital to give birth to my son, I had an encounter with a senior midwife that left a bitter and painful taste staying with me long after birth.
-Her words:
+When I arrived at the hospital to give birth to my son, I had an uncomfortable encounter with a senior midwife.
+The impact of her words and physical handling led me to create this project reflecting on care systems and language used to describe pain:

 "You are not supposed to be crying, you’re supposed to be laughing.
 We gave you laughing gas.”